 A logical routing breakdown:

-- Day 1: Tirana — Skanderbeg Square, National History Museum, and Bunk’Art 2
+- Day 1 — Tirana: Skanderbeg Square, the National History Museum, and Bunk’Art 2

-Bunk’Art 2 is the single most important stop in Tirana for understanding the country’s history before everything else on this itinerary.
-Walking through the preserved nuclear bunker — built to shelter the communist government during a potential attack during Enver Hoxha’s regime — produces a specific kind of disorientation.
+Bunk’Art 2 is the single most useful stop in Tirana for understanding the country’s history before everything else on this itinerary.
+Walking through the preserved nuclear bunker — built to shelter the communist government during a potential attack under Enver Hoxha’s regime — produces a specific kind of disorientation.
 The ceilings are low, the concrete corridors are narrow, and the Cold War paranoia is tangible in every artifact and placard.
-Entrance costs 500 to 700 Albanian Lek.
+Entry runs about 500 to 900 Albanian Lek (roughly $5 to $9), and a combined ticket covering both Bunk’Art 1 and Bunk’Art 2 costs around 1,300 Lek.

-The contrast between Berat and Gjirokaster is one of the more quietly striking things about this part of the Balkans.
+The contrast between Berat and Gjirokaster is one of the quietly striking things about this part of the Balkans.
 Berat is warm Ottoman tones and cascading windows stacked up a green hillside.
-Gjirokaster is cold grey limestone — a fortress that appears carved directly from the mountain it sits on.
-They are 35 miles (56 km) apart and feel like separate centuries.
+Gjirokaster is cold grey limestone — a fortress that looks carved directly from the mountain it sits on.
+They sit 35 miles (56 km) apart and feel like separate centuries.

 Which Albanian Riviera beaches are actually worth visiting?

-Ksamil is the most heavily marketed beach in Albania — and in peak season, it is severely overcrowded and priced accordingly.
-For a genuinely superior coastal experience, head to Gjipe Beach, Mirror Beach, or Borsh.
-Water clarity on the pebble beaches reaches 50 to 65 feet (15 to 20 meters) of visibility, but the surface terrain makes barefoot walking genuinely painful.
+Ksamil is the most heavily marketed beach in Albania — and in peak season it is severely overcrowded and priced accordingly.
+For a genuinely better coastal experience, head to Gjipe Beach, Mirror Beach, or Borsh.
+Water clarity on the pebble beaches reaches 50 to 65 feet (15 to 20 meters), but the surface terrain makes barefoot walking genuinely painful.

 A practical comparison of the main beaches: